 Then early this spring, I was talking to a northern gardener friend on Facebook who was shocked I would actually pay for and plant such nuisances in my yard.
 It hit me…the name might be from the swear word uttered at having to dig them out, ha!
 Bible humor stikes again!

 Small Flowers Poetry

-In my warm climate garden, where soggy, clay soils will rot the bulbs over the summer, I love to plant these as annuals in the late fall, knowing they will illuminate but not invade my spring garden.
+In my warm climate, clay soils garden, something seems to keep them in check, and I have planted the bulbs and enjoyed their lustrous bloom for several successive years, knowing they will illuminate but not invade our spring garden.
 Star of Bethlehem joins the Plant Guide this week, and adds the year’s first poem to the continuing saga of the A-to-Z Primer of Plants from God’s Word.
 Enjoy a bit of rhyming fun to discover this small flowers’ big story.

 is for star of Bethlehem,

 A momentary mention

 withstand situations absurd.